balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 ## C++ utilities and preprocessor

-All classes and types and templated to be able to try them with float and double types.
-The aim is float, because it is much more efficient on GPU and more data fits in the cache.
-Double may be interesting for debugging if numerical problems would occur.
-For simplicity I omit the template parameters here.

 For space and performance reasons, I use 3D Cartesian coordinates.
 Since most container sizes are known or calculable, I use `std::vector`s for simple storage.
 This will let me directly pass the data to GPU code.

 ### reference/util.h